All articles must be written in English.

 ### Main Text and Section Headings

-The main text should be written in Times New Roman font, 11-point size, justified alignment.
-A single paragraph space (0 nk) should be provided before and after paragraphs.
-The first line of each paragraph should be indented by 1 cm.
-The main headings and subheadings of the article should be numbered decimally, starting with the Introduction (excluding References).
+The main headings and subheadings of the article should be numbered decimal-wise, starting from the Introduction (excluding References).
 Subheadings should be organized up to the third level (e.g., 1.2.4.).
-If further sublevels are necessary, they should be italicized and bold without numbering.
+If more subheadings are required, they should be written in italics without numbering.

 ### Tables and Figures

-Example of Table and Figure Title:
+Example of Table and Figure Headings:

-- **Figure 1:** Conceptual Model of the Study (11-point)
+- Figure 1.
+Conceptual model of the study (reference)

 ### Mathematical Equations and Formulas

 Mathematical equations and formulas within the text should be centered.
 Each equation should be numbered sequentially, and the equation number should be right-aligned and enclosed in parentheses.
-A space (6 nk) should be left between the equation and the text.
+A space (6 pt) should be left between the equation and the text.

 ### Referencing